User Research and Mobile Product Design to Support Family Reunion Planning on Kinkofa’s Kinnect App

 After learning about the cultural significance of Black family reunions and modern planning needs, I conducted a C&C analysis to explore how existing event platforms support large-scale event planning, with a focus on logistics and fostering connection.

-Logistics: How platforms support practical planning needs like hotel accommodations, destination coordination, and food preferences.
+How platforms support practical planning needs like hotel accommodations, destination coordination, and food preferences.

-Connection: How platforms foster emotional or social connection through features like tagging, shared memories, or integrations with social media
+How platforms foster emotional or social connection through features like tagging, shared memories, or integrations with social media

 RESEARCH

-To inform Kinnect’s mobile experience, I evaluated how existing apps tackled event logistics — from guest management to scheduling — and what patterns helps users plan at scale
+To inform Kinnect’s mobile experience, I evaluated how existing apps tackled event logistics, from guest management to scheduling, and identify the patterns that support event planning on the go.

 Core features that enable coordination across large family groups